 Getting the Real Truth from Candidates

-Recently I read a list of the Top Five Lies Told by Job Candidates, as reported by HireRight, a candidate screening organization.
-The article focuses on some obvious, but superficial issues: Exaggerating dates of employment, falsifying education, inflating salary or title, hiding a criminal record, and hiding a drug habit.
+Top Five Lies Told by Job Candidates, as reported by HireRight, is an article that focuses on some obvious, but superficial issues: Exaggerating dates of employment, falsifying education, inflating salary or title, hiding a criminal record, and hiding a drug habit.
 Most of these can be easily caught by a decent background check.
 You can ask for a W-2 to verify compensation.
 Simple diligence can help you avoid hiring a person who is lying about these issues.

 Much more significant are the really important lies told by candidates that can be harder to detect, and that can cause you real harm, because you will hire the candidate despite the lies.
 Candidates will misrepresent their capabilities more often than the five items above.
 Some of the misrepresentation isn’t even their fault!!
 Employers ask leading questions, like, “You’ve set up a sales department before, right?”
 When the candidate readily agrees, without being asked for evidence, a check mark goes in the “plus” column.
 Behavioral based interviewing, where candidates are asked to illustrate a trait (like leadership, teamwork), with specific examples from their work history, can also cloud the issue.
 Most people can dredge up a good story to illustrate a trait, but did they actually accomplish anything with this trait?